nadahmed/iri_taskmanager/README.md

 ### Requirements

-- Node version >= 18
+- NodeJS version >= 18
 - [Angular CLI](https://github.com/angular/angular-cli) version 17.

 ### Installation

-Open the Terminal or command line and in your preferred project directory and do the following:
+Open the Terminal or command line in your project directory and do the following:

 - Install dependecies using `npm install`